Jordin Sparks: 2014–2017: #ByeFelicia and Right Here Right Now

 On May 8, 2014, it was announced that Sparks would be hosting the 2014 Billboard Music Awards 'Samsung Red Carpet', alongside Lance Bass and Ted Stryker.
 Sparks was also listed to present.
 In an interview with AOL Radio News on May 30, Sparks announced that the first official single off her upcoming third studio album would have a summer 2014 release, with a fall 2014 album release.
 The album and single were expected to be released through RCA Records.

 On August 15, 2014, Salaam Remi took to Instagram to preview the logo for his new label, Louder than Life, a subsidiary of Sony Music.
 Remi also announced that Sparks was now a part of the Louder than Life roster.
 In an article with Music Connection, Remi also announced he would be producing Sparks's upcoming album.
-During a promotional tour for the movie, Left Behind, Sparks announced that she was in the finishing stages of her new album.
+During a promotional tour for the film Left Behind, Sparks announced that she was in the finishing stages of her new album.
 Sparks also confirmed that she was no longer with her previous label, RCA Records, and stated that her single was due by the end of the year, with an album release in 2015.
 Sparks then mentioned that she and her label were picking the first single, first look, and deciding on the album name.

 On September 30, 2014, Sparks's label released a promotional single for Left Behind, titled "I Wish We'd All Been Ready", which became available on music outlets the same day.
 On October 23, Remi hosted a music showcase featuring Sparks.
 Sparks showcased three songs, two of which were performed live.
 Sparks announced this was the first time she performed new music for people outside of the industry.
 On November 4, Sparks announced that the first single off her upcoming third album would be released in a two-week time frame.
 Sparks's announcement to Lance Bass brought speculation that the single would be released on November 18, 2014.
 On November 23, Sparks announced during an interview at the American Music Awards that new music would be released on November 25, 2014.
 Following that announcement, Sparks posted a clip of a song, "How Bout Now", a remix of Drake's song.
 On November 24, Sparks followed up with the official release of "How Bout Now", which debuted on the 'LALeakers' SoundCloud page and website.
 Sparks also stated that the official release of her mixtape, #ByeFelicia, would be released the following day at 11:11 PST.